Ahmad Kasravi: Early life

-In 1908, Mohammad Ali Shah Qajar bombardment of the Majlis.
+In 1908, Mohammad Ali Shah Qajar bombarded the Majlis.
 Tabriz was blockaded.
 At that time, Haji Mirza Hassan Mojtahed and a group of like-minded people in Dohchi formed the Islamic Association, and Kasravi, who was still a student at the time, was watching.
 After that, Tabriz suffered from conflict and bloodshed for four months, which resulted in the cessation of the Islamic Association.
 Kasravi, who was seventeen at the time, was forced to stay at home and read books.
-At this time, most of the people of Hakmavar, as well as Kasravi's family, were enemies of the constitution, and Kasravi, who had attached himself to the constitution, by force of circumstance camouflaged his attachment.
+At this time, most of the people of Hakmavar, as well as Kasravi's family, were enemies of the constitution, and Kasravi, who had attached himself to the constitution, by force of circumstance, camouflaged his attachment.
 In the meantime, he followed the events of Tabriz until Tabriz calmed down and Kasravi started studying again.
 After studying for two years, he finally became a clergyman.

 In 1909, Kasravi went down with typhus.
 As a result of this disease, Kasravi suffered from a constant disability that was always with him.
 He also suffered from anemia and his eyes became dim and he suffered from indigestion.
 After recovering from his illness, his relatives and locals, according to him, forcibly took him to the prayer mosque to become a cleric there.
 On the other hand, an opponent cleric, whose son-in-law was Mir Mohsen, also preached anti-Kasravi and called him a democrat in order to disperse the people around him.
 At this time, Kasravi sent his two younger brothers to Nejat Elementary School, which was not a good thing in the eyes of the people of that time, because his brothers, like other Sayyids, did not wear headscarves and did not wear green scarves.
 Kasravi, unlike other elected clerics, wore a beard, high-heeled shoes, and machine-made socks, wore a small turban, fastened his scarf, and wore glasses, which his opponents considered all because of his cult.
 After all, he did not fast and criticized the fasting people, and according to him, he only did things such as reciting the wedding sermon.
 From then on, he took over the management of his family, but he became poor.
 At this time, he began to recite the Qur'an and tried to learn the meaning of the verses of the Qur'an.